backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 ### Use the documentation template

+There could be _some_ situations where you don't want to keep your docs close to your code, but still want to publish documentation - for example, a onboarding tutorial.
+For this use case, we have put together a documentation template.
+Your Backstage instance should by default have a documentation template added.
+If not, copy the catalog locations from the
+[create-app template](https://github.com/backstage/backstage/blob/master/packages/create-app/templates/default-app/app-config.yaml.hbs)
-Your working Backstage instance should by default have a documentation template added.
-If not, copy the catalog locations from the [create-app template](https://github.com/backstage/backstage/blob/master/packages/create-app/templates/default-app/app-config.yaml.hbs) to add the documentation template.
-The template creates a component with only TechDocs configuration and default markdown files as below mentioned in manual documentation setup, and is otherwise empty.
+to add the documentation template.
+The template creates a component with **only** TechDocs configuration and default markdown files, and is otherwise empty.

 ![Documentation Template](../../assets/techdocs/documentation-template.png)